4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/orthogonalRangeSearching/oneDim/README.md

 Strategy:
 1. Use a binary search tree
 2. Store all points in the leaves of the tree (internal nodes only store copies)
-3. Each internal node v stores the MAX of any leaf in the left sub-tree (**ORS tree property**)
+3. Each internal node v stores the MAX of any leaf in the left sub-tree (**range tree property**)

 ![1DORS](../../../../../../docs/assets/images/1DORS.jpg)

 Say we want to find all the nodes between 10 and 50 i.e. query(10, 50).
 We would want to:
-1. Find split node: highest node where search includes both left & right subtrees => we want to make use of the ORS tree property to perform binary search to find our split node.
+1. Find split node: highest node where search includes both left & right subtrees => we want to make use of the range tree property to perform binary search to find our split node.
 See findSplit(root, low, high) in code.
 2. Left traversal & right traversal

 ![1DORSQuery](../../../../../../docs/assets/images/1DORSQuery.jpeg)